Indonesia earthquake and tsunami

 CARE’s immediate priority is to provide water, sanitation and hygiene support as well as emergency shelter kits.
 In particular, we will also be looking at the earthquake’s impact on women and girls and developing assistance that will support them.

-CARE is aiming to support 100,000 people - mainly in Donggala, one of the most difficult areas to reach and the least likely to receive needed assistance.
+CARE is aiming to support up to 50,000 people - mainly in Donggala, one of the most difficult areas to reach and the least likely to receive needed assistance.

 Once people’s immediate needs are being met by the emergency response, CARE will work with the Indonesian government and other charities to support the survivors to rebuild back their homes and their livelihoods.